-In the 2014 issue of U.S. News and World Report's "America's Best Hospitals", Rush University Medical Center and Rush Children's Hospital again were ranked among the best hospitals in the US.
+In the 2015 issue of U.S. News and World Report's "America's Best Hospitals", Rush University Medical Center was again ranked among the best hospitals in the US.
 Rush has also maintained the Magnet Award status for excellence in nursing care since 2002.
-Rush's leadership in the use of electronic medical records is why U.S. News and World Report recently named Rush one of the nation's Most Connected Hospitals..
+Rush's leadership in the use of electronic medical records is why U.S. News and World Report recently named Rush one of the nation's Most Connected Hospitals.

 Some of the many programs Rush Children's Hospital has to offer include:

 - The Rush Center for Congenital and Structural Heart Disease brings together pediatric and adult cardiologists and interventional cardiologists, electrophysiologists, transplant cardiologists and echocardiologists who collaborate with a pediatric cardiovascular surgeon to provide the best care possible.

 - The Rush Fetal and Neonatal Medicine Program provides multidisciplinary expertise to expectant parents facing fetal anomalies.

 - Hemophilia and Thrombophilia Treatment Center: This federally funded center offers comprehensive treatment for children and adults with hemophilia, von Willebrand disease and other bleeding disorders, as well as a wide range of clotting disorders.